VilmaTuresson/gallery-ture/README.md

 In the form, other photographers with an interest in publishing can send a message regarding who they are and what kind of photos they would like to see on the site.

-- input field for users full name
+- Input field for users full name
-- input field for users email address
+- Input field for users email address
-- input field for user to describe their work and what kind of photos they would like to publish on the site
+- Input field for user to describe their work and what kind of photos they would like to publish on the site

 ![pub-pic](https://user-images.githubusercontent.com/89077706/143458232-c6a80fa0-bd0d-4627-9477-a3c96384fbff.png)